uclaacm/hack-sprint-w20/session-1-basics-of-kotlin/README.md

 println( length ?: 0 ) // OUTPUT: 0
 ```

-What this does: Kotlin checks if the value on to the left of the `?:` is null.
+What this does: Kotlin checks if the value to the left of the `?:` is `null`.
 If it is not `null`, then return the value.
 Otherwise return the value to the right of `?:`.

 Why is this called the Elvis Operator?